 4. Lee Child

-The author of the Jack Reacher series, Lee Child, deserves a post on this book because of these well-known books.
+The author of the Jack Reacher series, Lee Child, deserves a spot on this list because of these well-known books.
 Lee Child is the pen name of James Dover Grant, and he is a British author of thriller stories.
 He was born in 1954 and currently resides in New York with his wife and daughter.

 “My name is Jack Reacher.
 No middle name, no address.”